barryclark/jekyll-now/_posts/2020-07-19-Fun-With-Tinkercad.md

 Unless I’ve done something wrong with the circuit, which would be just embarrassing…

-This week’s book inspiration is Siddhartha Mukherjee’s The Emperor of All Maladies.
+This week’s book inspiration is Siddhartha Mukherjee’s _The Emperor of All Maladies_.
 I never thought you could get so much information about cancer in one place.